Animal Geographies Research Cluster

 Such collaborations have enhanced the contributions made by the AnimGeo to debates around policy and practice.
 Most notably, members have made significant contributions to the development of policy and practice in relation to the role of badgers in the spread of bovine tuberculosis, and to the formulation of new animal welfare protocols across the European Union.

-Senior Lecturer in Human Geography, Director of Undergraduate Studies
+Senior Lecturer in Human Geography, Director of Learning and Teaching

 - +44 (0)29 2087 6181